Kwahu

-Kwahu refers to an area and group of people that live in Ghana and are part of the Twi-speaking Akan group.
-The area has been dubbed Asaase Aban, or the Natural Fortress, in view of its position as the highest habitable elevation in the country.
-Kwahu lies in the Eastern Region of Ghana, on the west shore of Lake Volta.
-The Kwahus share the Eastern Region with their fellow Akans: the Akyem and Akuapem, as well as the Adangbe-Krobos.
-A significant migrant population from the Northern and Volta Regions and some indigenous Guans from the bordering Oti and Brong East Regions live in the Afram Plains area.
-They work as traders, farm-hands, fisherfolk, and caretakers in the fertile waterfront 'melting pot'.
+Kwahu or Kwawu is an area and group of people that live in Eastern region of Ghana and are part of the Twi-speaking Akan group.
+The region has been dubbed Asaase Aban, or the Natural Fortress, given its position as the highest habitable elevation in the country.
+Kwahu lies in the Eastern Region of Ghana, on the western shore of Lake Volta.
+The Kwahus share the Eastern Region with the Akyem and Akuapem, as well as the Adangbe-Krobos.
+Among Kwahu lands, a significant migrant population works as traders, farm-hands, fisherfolk, and caretakers in the fertile waterfront 'melting pot' of Afram plains.
+These migrants are mostly from the Northern and Volta Regions, as well as, some indigenous Guans from the bordering Oti and Brong-Ahafo regions live in the Afram Plains area.
+Kwahus are traditionally known to be wealthy traders, owning a significant number of businesses and industries in Ghana.